Marmalade-NG/website/content/en/articles/Compare.md

 (16) : Everything must be implemented by the creator

-(17) : Policies can access the quote system => and can't use royalties
+(17) : Policies can't access the quote system => and can't use royalties

+(18) : Tokens creator can't refuse newly approved (by who ?) sales mechanisms

+(19) : Tokens creators can refuse all new mechanisms, or blacklist them one by one (Extra policies)